IQSS/dataverse/doc/sphinx-guides/source/admin/solr-search-index.rst

 Manually Querying Solr
 ----------------------

-If you suspect something isn't indexed properly in solr, you may bypass the Dataverse installation's web interface and query the command line directly to verify what solr returns:
+If you suspect something isn't indexed properly in Solr, you may bypass the Dataverse installation's web interface and query the command line directly to verify what Solr returns:

 ``curl "http://localhost:8983/solr/collection1/select?q=dsPersistentId:doi:10.15139/S3/HFV0AO"``